-The new definition of significant risk is essentially a “change in mindset,” noted Alison Parker, Executive Editor of PPC products for the Tax and Accounting business of Thomson Reuters, in a recent webcast on early guidance for SAS 145.
+The new definition of significant risk is essentially a “change in mindset,” noted Alison Parker, Executive Editor of PPC products for the Tax and Accounting business of Thomson Reuters, in a recent webcast on guidance for SAS 145.

 “Your significant risks, which include your fraud risks, should always have a high inherent risk.
 Under the new definition, that would be the default,” Parker said.